 About the author

 Alison Gerber worked as an artist before earning her Ph.D. at Yale University.
-Today she is a sociologist in the Department of Social and Economic Geography at Uppsala University in Sweden and writes about the intersection of culture and public life, from tax audits to noise music.
+Today she is a researcher in the Department of Sociology at Uppsala University in Sweden and writes about the intersection of culture and public life, from tax audits to noise music.